This guide is continuously updated for relevance, accuracy, and the most recent info.

 IONIQ 5 XRT

 Positioned between the standard model and the N, the XRT features a 23 mm lift, all-terrain tires, and 18-inch rally-inspired wheels.
-Yes, a rugged IONIQ 5 EV, Hyundai went there.
-With new styling elements like digital camouflage cladding and unique front and rear fascias, the XRT is aimed at drivers seeking a more adventurous EV.
-The 2025 IONIQ 5 also gets larger batteries, improving range across all models.
+Yes, a rugged IONIQ 5 EV — Hyundai went there.
+Unique styling touches include digital camouflage cladding and model-specific front and rear fascias, aimed at drivers who want a more adventurous electric crossover.
+For 2025, the entire Ioniq 5 lineup benefits from larger batteries and improved range, with the XRT adding a new layer of versatility to Hyundai’s EV family.
 Here’s the full story: New Rugged XRT Adds Even More Versatility to the IONIQ 5 Lineup.

 Related: